sahareitam/chrome-keyboard-fixer/README.md

 - **manifest.json**: Extension permissions and configuration
 - **background.js**: Handles communication with the backend server
-- **content.js**: Manages text selection and conversion in web pages
+- **content.js**: Manages text selection, cursor tracking, and conversion in web pages
 - **newtab.html**: Custom New Tab page with redirection logic
 - **redirect.js**: Redirects the New Tab to Google